andreasWallner/tlvVisualizer/README.md

 * Parse arbitrary BER-TLVs
 * Usable as library
 * Decodes TLVs used in EMVco systems
+** Decodes down to bitlevel for tags with bitfields
 * Decodes S(Parameter) TLVs as specified in ISO 14443-4:2016
-** Decoder down to bitlevel using tooltips
+** Decodes down to bitlevel using tooltips

 # Example TLVs to try
 ## EMV